Bataclan (theatre): 2015 terrorist attacks

 On 13 November 2015, as part of a series of Islamic State of Iraq and the Levant (ISIL) terrorist attacks across Paris, three gunmen who were French nationals of Algerian descent conducted a mass shooting at the Bataclan.
 An Austrian duo, the White Miles, had completed their performance, and the American rock band Eagles of Death Metal were in the middle of their performance when three gunmen wearing suicide belts entered the theatre, firing at people at random and taking hostages.
 The police later stormed the theatre and two gunmen killed themselves during the police raid by detonating suicide vests they were wearing.
 A third was killed by police gunfire before he could detonate his vest.
 Two of the attackers, Samy Amimour and Omar Ismaïl Mostefaï, were French citizens.
 The third attacker, Foued Mohamed-Aggad, was carrying what was thought to be a stolen Syrian passport.
 As a result of the attacks, 91 people were killed and over 200 were wounded.
-The band members of Eagles of Death Metal and most of the road crew escaped unharmed, although their merchandise manager was among the fatalities.
+The band members of Eagles of Death Metal and most of the road crew escaped unharmed, although their merchandise manager Nick Alexander was among the fatalities.